AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/dynamic_storage_management/dyn03_access_types_without_allocators_policy.rst

    * Unchecked Deallocations

 Aspects should be applied to all access types in this approach, specifying a value of zero for the storage size.
-Although the restriction No_Allocators is present, such clauses may be necessary to prevent any default storage pools from being allocated for the access types, even though the pools would never be used.
-A direct way to accomplish this is to use pragma Default_Storage_Pool with a parameter of :ada:`null` like so:
+Although the restriction :ada:`No_Allocators` is present, such clauses may be necessary to prevent any default storage pools from being allocated for the access types, even though the pools would never be used.
+A direct way to accomplish this is to use :ada:`pragma Default_Storage_Pool` with a parameter of :ada:`null` like so:

    :ada:`pragma Default_Storage_Pool (null);`